 - Be currently enrolled in, and pursuing a degree at, an accredited postsecondary academic institution outside the United States.

-- Pursue the internship to fulfill the educational objectives for his or her current degree program at his or her home institution.
+- Pursue the internship to fulfill the educational objectives for their current degree program at their home institution.

 - Have verifiable English language skills sufficient to function on a day-to-day basis in the internship environment.